rgb-led-matrix/rgb-led-matrix/README.md

   * Extending this beyond the fanout limit requires a repeater, which is not common or useful except for panels with LED drivers using RAM buffers
 * Possible concerns exist for sudo priviledge requirements, however it is likely possible to convert the code base into a dameon to avoid this
   * The results of using a dameon on performance are not fully known, but are excepted to be low if properly configured
+  * Currently the library in the original code base creates a dameon/thread rather than a full process, this likely was done in favor of the multicore memory management

 The approach used in the original code base is in fact possible.
 However it somewhat champions a different hardware architecture or use of the Raspberry Pi as a hardware module.
 Using the original code base as a library in generic applications is not completely recommended.
 Again certain hardware and/or software mitigations are required.
 Conceptual portability is maintained in spite of this.